 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - 3.
-Initiate Paramedic Care intercept. - 4.
-Place the mother in Trendelenburg Position. - 5.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If \leq 89% apply nasal cannula at 2-6 LPM.
+If unable to increase \geq 94% move to 15 LPM via NRM. - 3.
+(BLS) Initiate ALS intercept. - 4.
+Place the mother in Trendelenburg Position.. - 5.
 Do not pull on the cord and do not attempt to push the cord back into the vagina. - 6.
 Place a gloved finger/hand in the vagina between the pubic bone and the presenting part with the cord between the fingers and exert counter pressure against the presenting part. - 7.
 Palpate the cord for pulsations. - 8.
 Keep the exposed cord warm and moist. - 9.
-Keep the hand in position and transport immediately.
+Keep the hand in position and transport immediately. - 10.
+Contact Medical Control as soon as possible.